Integrated Child, Adolescent, and Adult Residency Program for Academic Careers in Child Psychiatry

 Class of 2011:

-Tom Fernandez, M.D. is currently on faculty at Yale as an instructor at the Child Study Center, continuing his research in psychiatric genetics in his own lab and attending on the clinical service of the Tourette Syndrome/OCD clinic.
+Tom Fernandez, M.D. is currently on faculty at Yale as an Assistant Professor at the Child Study Center and Department of Psychiatry, continuing his research in psychiatric genetics in his own lab and attending on the clinical service of the Tourette Syndrome/OCD clinic.
 His research program is funded in part by an NIMH K23 Career Development Award.

 Class of 2010: